Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] In Project1, create an Azure DevOps repository.
 - [ ] Modify the Team configuration settings of Project1.

+### You have a project in Azure DevOps named Project1.
+Project1 contains a published wiki.
+You need to change the order of pages in the navigation pane of the published wiki in the Azure DevOps portal.
+What should you do?

+- [x] At the root of the wiki, create a file named .order that defines the page hierarchy.
+- [ ] At the root of the wiki, create a file named wiki.md that defines the page hierarchy.
+- [ ] Rename the pages in the navigation panel.
+- [ ] Drag and drop the pages in the navigation panel.

 ### You manage projects by using Azure Boards.
-You have a current work item name item A that is dependant on a work item named item3.
-You need to define the dependency for item A. What should you do in the web portal for Azure DevOps?
+You have a current work item name itemA that is dependant on a work item named itemB.
+You need to define the dependency for itemA.
+What should you do in the web portal for Azure DevOps?

-- [ ] From Backlogs, open the context menu, select Add link and then select item3.
-Set Link type to Related and add the ID of item A.
+- [x] From Backlogs, open the context menu, select Add link, and then select itemA.
+Set Link type to Successor and add the ID of itemB.
-- [x] From item A open the Links tab, and then select Add link.
-Set Link type to Successor and add the ID of item B.
+- [ ] From itemA, open the Links tab, and then select Add link.
+Set Link type to Related and add the ID of itemB.
-- [ ] From Queries, open the context menu, select Add link, and then select Existing item.
+- [ ] From Queries, open the context menu, select Add link, and then select Existing Item.
+Set Link type to Affected By and add the ID of itemB.
-- [ ] From item A, open the Links tab, and then select Add link.
-Set Link type to References and add the ID Of item B.
+- [ ] From itemA, open the Links tab, and then select Add link.
+Set Link type to References and add the ID of itemB.

 ### You have an on-premises app named App1 that accesses Azure resources by using credentials stored in a configuration file.
 You plan to upgrade App1 to use an Azure service principal.
 What is required for App1 to programmatically sign in to Azure Active Directory (Azure AD)?

-- [ ] the application ID, a client secret, and the object ID.
+- [ ] Application ID, a client secret, and the object ID.
-- [ ] a client secret, the object ID, and the tenant ID.
+- [ ] Client secret, the object ID, and the tenant ID.
-- [x] the application ID, a client secret, and the tenant ID.
+- [x] Application ID, a client secret, and the tenant ID.
-- [ ] the application ID, a client secret, and the subscription ID.
+- [ ] Application ID, a client secret, and the subscription ID.